OCF-6: Expenses Claim Form

 Tip 6 – Consult a lawyer for help filing a claim.

 A lawyer can provide insights into what may and may not be included in your Application for Accident Benefits.
 This includes the most commonly overlooked damages.
-At the Preszler Law Firm, we remit all expenses for you and keep track of what has and has not been paid.
+At the Preszler Injury Lawyers, we remit all expenses for you and keep track of what has and has not been paid.

 You may download a PDF of the OCF-6: Expenses Claim Form to get started on your claim today.
-To schedule a free case consultation before submitting your Application for Accident Benefits, call 1-800-JUSTICE® to set up an appointment with the Preszler Law Firm in Ontario.
+To schedule a free case consultation before submitting your Application for Accident Benefits, call 1-800-JUSTICE® to set up an appointment with the Preszler Injury Lawyers in Ontario.